claudiarella/academic-kickstart/content/authors/admin/_index.md

 # In collaboration with Prof. Francis Brown (Mathematical Institute, University of Oxford), I am working on a research project in the field of Motivic Amplitudes investigating the motivic Galois coaction and factorisation theorems in the case of Feynman graphs with non-generic kinematics.

 # In collaboration with Prof. Francesco Riva (Department of Theoretical Physics, University of Geneva), I am working on a research project in the area of Effective Field Theory investigating restrictions on Horndeski theories placed by positivity bounds.

+---

+I am a PhD Candidate in Mathematical Physics at the Department of Theoretical Physics, University of Geneva, Switzerland, funded by the [ERC Synergy Grant ReNewQuantum][ERC] and affiliated with the [National Centre of Competence in Research SwissMAP][SwissMAP].

 Find my CV [here][CV].